-Subjective and objective data of symptoms of sexual disorders include the following:
+Subjective and objective data on symptoms of sexual disorders include the following:

 - Absence of sexual fantasies and desire for sexual activity.

-- Discrepancy between partners’ levels of desire for sexual activity.
+- The discrepancy between partners’ levels of desire for sexual activity.

 - Feelings of disgust, anxiety, or panic responses to genital contact.